Wow… just wow.

-Other than this, though, there was nothing else achieved.
+Other than this, there was nothing else achieved in the long run.

 Paradis is destroyed and the Alliance and Historia’s descendents are all dead, making their attempts to try for peace meaningless, and the Titan powers are hinted to be coming back, making one of the biggest goals of the story go absolutley nowhere.